 Campus Diversity Programs, Initiatives and Services

 The issue of diversity has taken on a greater and more prominent role at Fairfield University and in higher education across America.
-Diversity in all its human forms and varieties, along with the Jesuit mission and identity, is a basic tenet which undergirds all three prongs of Fairfield University's Strategic Plan.
+Diversity in all its human forms and varieties, along with the Jesuit mission and identity, is a basic tenet that undergirds all three prongs of Fairfield University's Strategic Plan.

 As part of its commitment to the student experience, Fairfield University offers the following programs, initiatives and services: